dynverse/dynbenchmark/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-dynanalysis
+dynalysis
 ===========

-The goal of dynanalysis is to ...
+The goal of dynalysis is to ...

 ### Citation